John Henry Brett

 John H. Brett (1835–1920) was an Irish architect, builder, and county surveyor for counties Limerick (Western Division), Kildare and Antrim, active in late-nineteenth to early twentieth-century Ireland.
 He was notable in being a prolific designer of utilitarian structures as a county surveyor, with many practical schemes proposed.
-His designs, however, were often flamboyant in practicing a Ruskinian Gothic blend of Victoian Italianate and Venetian Renaissance styles, heavily influenced by the writer John Ruskin (1819–1900).
+His designs, however, were often flamboyant in practicing a Ruskinian Gothic blend of Victorian Italianate and Venetian Renaissance styles, heavily influenced by the writer John Ruskin (1819–1900).